All Products

 Note

-• If the ACL feature is not enabled for your ApsaraMQ for Kafka instance, you can obtain the username and password of the SASL user from the Username and Password parameters in the Configuration Information section of the Instance Details page in the ApsaraMQ for Kafka console.
+• If the ACL feature is not enabled for your instance, you can obtain the SASL username and password from the Username and Password parameters in the Configuration Information section of the Instance Details page in the ApsaraMQ for Kafka console.

-• If the ACL feature is enabled for your ApsaraMQ for Kafka instance, make sure that the SASL user is authorized to send and consume messages by using the instance.
-For more information, see Grant permissions to SASL users.
+• If the ACL feature is enabled for your instance, make sure the SASL user has the required permissions.
+For details, see Grant permissions to SASL users.

 # frozen_string_literal: true